How to Tile a Floor

 Step 1

 To begin tiling, start by scooping out enough adhesive to cover about a square metre and then apply it to the floor.
-Use a notched spreader to spread the adhesive over the area where you are going to begin tiling.
+Use a trowel at a 45 degree angle to spread the adhesive over the area where you are going to begin tiling.
 You should only apply adhesive a square metre at a time.

 Step 2

-Place your first tile square to your batons and give it a good push down the bed it into the adhesive.
+Place your first tile square to your batons and give it a good push down to bed it into the adhesive.

 Step 3